based on Reviews

 Iron (with vitamin C),

-Amino acids (best in the morning on an empty stomach)
+Amino acids (best taken on an empty stomach in the morning)

 Between meals